Financial Aid / Scholarships

 The FAFSA opens October 1st and is a free application to get money (grants, scholarships, and loans) to help pay for college.
 Contact Ms. Shrader or use the resources in your Google Classroom for more information.

-Use the link below to start your FAFSA after October 1st, 2019.
+Use the link below to start your FAFSA after October 1st, 2020.
+You will be filling out the 2021-2022 FAFSA using your tax information from 2019.
 (State deadline is March 1st)

 For more information on state funded financial aid programs and the FAFSA, go to: